How to Build a Small DIY Patio Table or Porch Table

-This DIY small porch table is a very simple build using 1 by 6 lumber and L brackets.
+This small diy outdoor table is a very simple build using 1 by 6 lumber and L brackets.
 I was able to build it by myself in about an hour.
-My hubs could likely put it together in half an hour but it was simple enough I was able to build it by myself.
-It looks really cute sitting by my front door, and its the perfect accessory to hold some plants, and my little hello sign.
-It looks so cute for something I made for less than $20.
-I love having it.
+My hubs could likely put it together in half an hour but it was simple and easy enough I was able to build it by myself.
+It looks really cute sitting by my front door, and it’s the perfect accessory to hold some plants and my little hello sign.
+It’s such a cute budget-friendly woodworking project I made for under $20.
+I am thrilled with the results.

 Small DIY Side Table Supplies

-White Primer and White Paint, and Poly Sealer
+• White Primer, White Paint, and Poly Sealer

 Cutting Lumber for the DIY Side Table

-Cut the 1 by 6 into the following pieces
+Cut the 1 by 6 lumber into the following cut lengths.

 3 lengths 30″ long for the top